MGdata7/SQL-Projects/OlympicGamesProject/OlympicGames.md

 ### The Business Problem

 For the purposes of this exercise, let's say I've been tasked with showing trends and findings on how various countries have historically performed in the summer Olympic Games.

-Stakeholders are curious about competitor details and wish me to share any other trends I might find.
+Stakeholders are curious about athlete details and wish me to share any other trends I might find.
 Primarily the interest is with country performance, with the user having the option to select their own country.

 While this may not seem like a typical tech industry prompt, it is quite similar to business problems that I came across working as a research analyst at Morgan McKinley's FDI Research Team.

 Sometimes it's helpful to take historical public data - like CSO statistics in Ireland - and visualise it for comparison to analysis of more privatised data.
 And you can't do that properly until the data is clean.

-So let's get started in SQL.
+So let's get started in SQL cleaning the data.

 ### Data Cleaning in SQL Server